coverclock/com-diag-hazer/README.md

     GSV [11] sat  22 elv  7 azm  46 snr 24dBHz con GPS
     GSV [12] sat  72 elv 39 azm 326 snr 30dBHz con GPS
     GSV [13] sat   3 elv 14 azm  67 snr 27dBHz con GPS

+You can test GPS devices independently of this software using the excellent Linux open source GPS stack.
+Here is just a simple example of stopping the GPS daemon if it has already been started (make sure you are not going to break something doing this), restarting it in non-deamon debug mode, and running a client against it.
+In this example, I use the Garmin GLO Bluetooth device I have already set up, and using the X11 GPS client.

+    > sudo service stop gps
+    > gpsd -N /dev/rfcomm0 &
+    > xgps